What to expect

 Reading

-Each video highlights interactive, student-centered learning approaches that make maths meaningful, enjoyable, and developmentally appropriate for primary-aged students.
+Each activity demonstrates interactive, student-centred learning approaches that make maths meaningful, enjoyable, and developmentally appropriate for primary-aged students, encouraging both understanding and confidence in early mathematics.

 Maths